hashamali/slingshot/README.md

 * `smtpPassword`: The password for your SMTP email account.
 * `emailFrom`: The email account to send from.
 * `emailTo`: The emails to send to.
+* `recaptchaSecret`: Optional if reCAPTCHA token validation is needed.

 ###### Example